synhershko/KibanaDotNet/README.md

-KibanaHost for the .NET platform and Azure
+Kibana 4 host for the .NET platform and Azure
 ===========================================

 Making running and hosting of Kibana on Windows platform easier